-Renting or purchasing a property will also impact in a big way on how much you spend on a monthly basis and understanding how this can vary between the locations you may live in will likely impact on where you choose to move to.
-To help you understand this we have highlighted some popular cities below and the associated average costs:
+Renting or purchasing a property will also impact how much you spend on a monthly basis.
+Understanding how this can vary between the locations you may live in will likely impact on where you choose to move to.
+To help you with your research, we have highlighted some popular cities below and the associated average costs:

 |Location||One Bed Rent (City Centre)||Three Bed Rent (City Centre)||Purchase per m2 (City Centre)|

-We have included Leipsig in the comparison chart above as it is considered to be the cheapest place to live in Germany.
-With rent and purchase prices being less than half the price of more expensive alternatives such as Munich, it is clear that there is quite the gap in potential costs across the country.
+We have included Leipsig in the comparison chart as it’s considered to be the cheapest place to live in Germany.
+With rent and purchase prices being less than half the price of more expensive alternatives such as Munich, it’s clear that there is quite a gap in potential costs across the country.

-Interestingly the cost of living in Berlin is not the highest the most expensive in terms of renting or purchasing a property, with other cities including Munich, Hamburg, Stuttgart and Frankfurt all being more expensive in these aspects.
+Interestingly, the cost of living in Berlin is not the most expensive in terms of renting or purchasing a property, with other cities including Munich, Hamburg and Frankfurt all being more expensive in these aspects.

-In fact in comparison, Munich is estimated to cost as little as 6.54% less than living in London whereas Berlin is estimated to cost 16.20% less in total.
-Check out our guide to where to live in Germany for extensive information on the best areas to settle down in.
+In fact, in comparison, Munich’s average renting price is estimated to be 32.89% less than in London, whereas Berlin is even cheaper at an estimated 51.18% less in total.
+Check out our guide on where to live in Germany for further information on the best areas to settle down in.

-Knowing how much you may expect to pay in terms of utilities including electric, heating, cooling, water and rubbish collection will also help you understand the affordability of a move.
-In the table below we give some examples of how much you may expect to pay for these on a monthly average, according to Numbeo data:
+Knowing how much you may have to pay in terms of utilities like electric, heating, cooling, water and rubbish collection will also help you understand the affordability of a move.
+In the table below, we have provided a few examples of how much you may expect to pay for these on a monthly average according to Numbeo:

 |Location||Average Monthly Utility Costs|